-Today there are more people than ever before living with HIV in the UK, but less people report knowing someone with HIV.
-People with HIV generally look healthy and many do not find it easy to tell other people, so you may not realise if someone you know if HIV positive.
+Today there are more people than ever before living with HIV in the UK, but fewer people report knowing someone with HIV.
+People with HIV generally look healthy and many do not find it easy to tell other people, so you may not realize if someone you know if HIV positive.
 To learn more about the different groups of people affected by HIV view the statistics.

 Is there a cure for HIV?

 No, but treatment can keep the virus under control and the immune system healthy.
 People on HIV treatment can live a healthy, active life, although they may experience side effects from the treatment.
 If HIV is diagnosed late, treatment may be less effective.

 How can I protect myself and others from HIV infection?